akash-joshi/neural-color-picker/README.md

 # neural-color-picker
 ![Downloads shield](https://img.shields.io/npm/dt/neural-color-picker.svg)

-NodeJS module using brain.js which takes background color as input in form of (red,green,blue) and gives output whether forefront text should be light or dark.
+JavaScript library using a Recurrent Neural Network which takes background color as input in form of (red,green,blue) and gives output whether forefront text should be light or dark.

 ## Installation